PseudoDevs/IamGhost/amd9.md

-Last updated: 2024-06-20 06:50:25
+Last updated: 2024-06-20 06:51:00
-Random Quote: What we know is a drop.
-What we don’t know is an ocean -
+Random Quote: My name is ASAC Schrader, and you can go f*ck yourself. - Hank Schrader